Appoint an independent expert, valuer or arbitrator

 The Arbitration Act 1996 provides for a fair, cost effective and fast resolution of disputes and these are the fundamental principles that an arbitrator must consider throughout the arbitration process.

-Mediation involves an independent person (the mediator) helping the parties negotiate a solution and relies on the parties’ agreement.
-A mediator has no decision making powers but facilitates communication and decision making.
+Mediation involved an independent person (the mediator) helping the parties to negotiate a solution and relies on the parties’ agreement.
+A mediator has no decision making powers but instead facilitates communication and decision making.

-If you have any questions about the President’s Appointment Scheme please call us on +44 (0)1908 248 037 or email firstname.lastname@example.org
+If you have any questions about using the online directory search or the President’s Nomination Scheme please call us on +44 (0) 1908 248 037 or email firstname.lastname@example.org